 Here’s a list of the spices that are probably what you would expect in a taco seasoning –

-Three tablespoons per pound of ground beef is what you need for making tacos.
-Use for salads, dips, or add it to Boston baked beans like my Dad does to spice it up.
+The single store bought packets of taco seasoning contain 1 ounce which is 2 tablespoons.
+Two tablespoons per pound of ground beef is what you need for making tacos.
+Use more if you like.
+Use for salads, dips, or add it to Boston baked beans to spice it up.